hverjus/hverjus.github.io/teaching.markdown

 OOD vs. OOP: as OO Design focuses on how to design problems using objects (all is object), independently of computer, OO Programming deals with other considerations specific to computers (i.e. OO program stuctures, specific OOP data structures, memory management - if relevant -,  files system, I/O, devices, control structures,...);

 like some other disciplines, programming cannot be (just) a theorical discipline; I always recommend to practice, do exercices, do again same exercices in order to be more fluent in programming.
 Programming is not especially difficult, no more it is reserved to alien guys.
-The deal is: how long you are willing to spend ?
+The deal is: how long you are willing to spend?

 programming is like art ?
 Well there are many papers on this subject.
 Software engineering is a scientific discipline that tries to bring methods, approaches, means in order to manage, control, organize...improve software production.